JohnyDays/react-credit-card/source/Readme.md

 - There is no intention to port the form or validation part of [Card](http://github.com/jessepollak/card).
 This is merely for display.
 - Flat background colors for the various cards.
+- Placeholder symbols are progressively filled while changing the values.

 #### Development